Epithelial Cells in Urine During Pregnancy

 Pathologists also look for a particular type of cells coming from the kidneys.
 Finding epithelial cells from the renal tubes could indicate a severe infection in the kidneys or other kidney issues.
 The renal tubes function to filter out blood and produce urine.
 Finding a large number of these cells in a urine sample could be an indication of nephrotic syndrome.
 This condition is always caused by damage to the kidneys.

-Treatment that follows the test depends on the cause of the abnormal numbers of epithelial cells and their type.
+Treatment that follows the test depends on the cause of the abnormal numbers of epithelial cells and their types.
 Most of the UTIs are caused by bacteria and hence treated with antibiotics.
 The viral UTIs are treated with antivirals.
-Kidney disease is treated by managing the underlying cause such as high blood pressure, high cholesterol and blood sugar levels.
-Your doctor may also advise you on the following:
+Kidney disease is treated by managing the underlying cause such as high blood pressure, high cholesterol, and blood sugar levels.
+Your doctor may also advise you the following:

-- Cutting back on high salt and cholesterol foods
+- Cutting back on high-salt and high-cholesterol foods

 - Blood pressure medication to manage the progression of the disease and preserve kidney function